Thyroid tumors: Diagnosis, treatment and prognosis.

-It has been estimated that only 25 to 50% of patients presenting with a thyroid tumor are candidates for surgery.
+It has been estimated that only 25-50% of patients presenting with a thyroid tumor are candidates for surgery.
 Only tumors that are not attached to the underlying tissues in the neck should be removed.

 Surgery involves making an incision on the underside of the neck, separating the muscles that cover the thyroid gland and then removing the thyroid tumor.
 Both thyroid glands are inspected as some patients have tumors in both glands.

 Radiation therapy is used to treat thyroid cancer that is invasive into underlying tissues.
-Typically one daily radiation treatment is administered from Monday to Friday with the weekends off for a total of 18 to 21 treatments.
+Typically one daily radiation treatment is administered from Monday to Friday with the weekends off for a total of 18-21 treatments.
 By administering small multiple doses of radiation, the side effects of radiation are lessened.

-Thyroid tumors tend to be moderately responsive to chemotherapy; therefore, there is value in this treatment approach.
+Thyroid tumors tend to be moderately responsive to chemotherapy; therefore, there is value in this treatment modality.